Code-Institute-Submissions/choco-design/README.md

 ### Typography

 The Thasadith font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 On some of the headings there is combination of Commissioner and Euphoria Script fonts with Sans Serif as the fallback font.

+## Features

+* Responsive on all device sizes
+* Interactive elements

 ## Technologies Used